aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

 The first three states are 'active' states, meaning the process is not done yet, and the last three are 'terminal' states.
 Once a process is in a terminal state, it will never become active again.
-The `official documentation <https://aiida.readthedocs.io/projects/aiida-core/en/latest/topics/processes/concepts.html#process-state>`_ contains more details on process states.
+The :ref:`official documentation <aiida:topics:processes:concepts:state>` contains more details on process states.

 Remember that in order to list processes of *all* states, you can use the ``-a/--all`` flag: